raymondEhlers/aliceDockerCVMFS/README.md

     $ alienv enter # AliRoot Version
     ```

 3. Setup the ALICE environment.
+Be certain to load the tuple that you setup above!!

     ```bash
     $ cd $ALICE_PREFIX